nogibjj/rust-tutorial/small-rust-tutorial/src/learn_rust_tips.md

 ## Tips on Learning Rust

+Note, you can learn Rust for MLOps by taking this Duke Coursera course here:  [DevOps, DataOps, MLOps](https://www.coursera.org/learn/devops-dataops-mlops-duke)

 ### Leveling Up with Rust via GitHub Copilot

 Use GitHub ecosystem to "LEVEL UP" to a more powerful language in Rust.